 SLUG INTERCEPTION AND DAMAGE 32 slugs were fired at High Sierra.
 If the Federation team realises that this has happened, the Enterprise can attempt an interception.
-Their orbits are curved above the plane of the ecliptic, and the slugs are cold orbits are curved above the plane of the ecliptic, and the situgs are cold and unpowered; difficult targets to locate.
+Their orbits are curved above the plane of the ecliptic, and the slugs are cold and unpowered; difficult targets to locate.
 To track the first slug make Computer and Navigation skill rolls at +20% penalties, and a Sensor roll at +30% penalty.
 A failed Computer or Navigation roll means that the Enterprise is in the wrong area, wasting 2D10 minutes, otherwise manoeuvering takes 5 minutes between interceptions.
 A failed Sensor roll wastes 1D10×30 seconds.
-1-6 slugs will be found at each intercep-tion point.
-For each subsequent interception after the first the first there is a tion point.
+1-6 slugs will be found at each interception after the first there is tion point.
 For each subsequent interception after the first, there is a -10% cumulative bonus on all skill rolls.
 Slugs are destroyed automatically by Phaser shots; skill rolls aren't necessary.

 If players are unusually slow or careless, some or all of the slugs will reach High Sierra, striking with damage equivalent to a tactical atomic weapon.
-Each slug will kill D10 \times D10 inhabitants.
+Each slug will kill D10×D10 inhabitants.
 250 or more deaths will lead to the abandonment of the colony, with the Vulcans requesting evacuation to another system.
-If the players fail completely, the Klingons will bombard New
+If the players fail completely, the Klingons will bombard New Sussex.

-Sussex.
 Ten slugs will be aimed at the Enterprise (if it is still in orbit), another 50 are targetted on the cities and installations of New Sussex.
-If the attack comes as a complete surprise, the crew of the Enterprise should be allowed one Sensor s.
-PARAL roll.
-If this roll succeeds the first slug aimed at the Enterprise will be detected, otherwise it will strike for 2 points of damage.
-Subsequent slugs arrive at 30- second intervals.
-Any manoeuvre will take the Enterprise out of danger, with the slugs aimed at it burning up in New Sussex's atmosphere The with the slugs aimed at it burning up in New Sussex's atmosphere.
-The other slugs are aimed directly at planetside installations, and the Enter-prise must attempt to destroy them as they arrive, using the interception rules above.
-The first 15 slugs are aimed at cities, and each will kill $D10 \times 500$ people if they penetrate.
-The remainder are aimed at farms and industrial installations; each will kill $D10 \times 20$ people.
-In this case the Klingons will have already left the moon in their shut-tles befrae the first slugs are super Supsey.
+If the attack comes as a complete surprise, the crew of the Enterprise should be allowed one Sensor second intervals.
+Any manoeuvre will take the Enterprise out of danger, with the slugs aimed at it burning up in New Sussex's atmosphere with the slugs aimed at it burning up in New Sussex's atmosphere.
+The other slugs are aimed directly at planetside installations, and the Enterprise must attempt to destroy them as they arrive, using the interception rules above.
+The first 15 slugs are aimed at cities, and each will kill D10×500 people if they penetrate.
+The remainder are aimed at farms and industrial installations; each will kill D10×20 people.